 You should try to offer as many industry-specific compliance tools as you can.
 This will also enable you to stand out from the crowd and penetrate the market much faster.

 Engage Industry Insiders to Find Out Challenges of Customers

 Vertical SaaS companies need to speak the language of prospects.
 It provides solutions that entirely address the industry’s pain points.
-Doing so helps you to acquire and retainin customers.
+Doing so helps you to acquire and retain customers.

-Insiders can give deep insights into the industry nuance.
+Insiders can give deep insights into the industry’s nuance.
 This can help you improve your product.
 Engaging with industry insiders is empowering.
-You are able to understand and adapt to the market changes quickly.
+You can understand and adapt to the market changes quickly.

 Insiders could be parties who have been in your industry for a long time.
 They include:

 - Your customers